- Matthew's Testimony

 When I returned to the States again in 2006, I saw Matt again while I was in Oklahoma City.
 He invited me to go with him and our Deaf Group to a baseball game on July 4.
 Not knowing that he had been praying about me, I agreed to go!
 Before church the next evening, Matt asked me to pray about allowing him to court me.
 Imagine the shock on Matt’s face when I told him I had been praying for him since November, so if he was asking the answer was yes!

 We believe that the King James Bible is verbally inspired and Holy Spirit preserved for English-speaking people and that it is the sole final authority in all matters of faith, doctrine, and practice.
+We also believe that the resulting translation from the original text to the Reina-Valera 1960 is the inspired and preserved Word of God for Spanish-speaking people.

 We believe that the local church, which is the body and the espoused bride of Christ, is solely made up of born-again persons.
 We believe that the establishment and continuance of local churches is clearly taught and defined in the New Testament Scriptures.
 We believe in the autonomy of the local church free of any external authority or control.
 We recognize baptism by immersion and the Lord's Supper as the Scriptural ordinances of obedience for the church in this age.